Anoncheg1/diboard/README.md

 To clone use: ```$ git clone --recursive```

-diboard v1.0.2 stable Decentralized ImageBoard just like [nntpchan](https://github.com/majestrate/nntpchan) with following differences:
+diboard v1.0.3 Decentralized ImageBoard just like [nntpchan](https://github.com/majestrate/nntpchan) with following differences:
 -----
 - scientific research on this topic
 - main goal of project is a quality of code
 - the least possible amount of third-party libraries
+- more accurate with rfc
 - philosophy
 ![peering philosophy](https://github.com/Anoncheg1/diboard/blob/master/peering%20philosophy.png "peering philosophy")